 Reference dates

-Data collection and publication is on a quarterly level, and the data represent an average from the three months in the reference quarter; reference dates: 15-th of each month in the reference quarter
+Data collection and publication is on a quarterly level, and the data represent an average from the three months in the reference quarter; reference dates: 15-th of each month in the reference quarter.

 3.3.
 Data collection

-Brief description of the data collection method(s) Remarks
+Brief description of the data collection method(s)

-Data collection technique: web survey by E-Stat.
+Data collection technique: administrative source.

 3.4.
 Data validation